-Italian referendum: Who is Beppe Grillo?
+Italian referendum: Who is Beppe Grillo? | CNN

 Story highlights

-- There's speculation he may gain huge influence if PM Renzi resigns
+There's speculation he may gain huge influence after Renzi's resignation

-(CNN)He might be a comedian, but Sunday's Italian referendum will be no laughing matter for opposition party leader Beppe Grillo.
+One of the benefactors of the political uncertainty created by the Italian Prime Minister’s resignation is former comedian Beppe Grillo.

-The entertainer-turned-politican, known for his unruly language and mop of silver hair, has campaigned for a "no" vote on constitutional reforms.
+Now leader of the Five Star Movement (M5S) party, the former funnyman campaigned for the “no” vote which won Sunday’s referendum.

-On the table: An overhaul of the country's legislative process, namely the Senate -- one of Italy's two chambers of parliament -- which would see its membership cut from 315 to 100, reducing much of its power.
+Among other measures, voters were asked to approve an overhaul of the country’s legislative process, namely the Senate – one of Italy’s two chambers of parliament – which would see its membership cut from 315 to 100, reducing much of its power.

-Prime Minister Matteo Renzi has lobbied hard for the changes, arguing they will benefit the country and help push his much-needed economic policies through Italy's bureaucratic red tape.
-Subliminally the ballot has become something of a vote of confidence in the leader, who has staked his career on getting the reforms through, vowing to step down should voters reject them.
+Outgoing Prime Minister Matteo Renzi lobbied hard for the changes, arguing they would benefit the country and help push his much-needed economic policies through Italy’s bureaucratic red tape.

-Renzi's high-risk pledge has led to speculation of an ensuing general election -- and a possible win by Grillo's Five Star Movement (M5S) party.
+The resounding loss for Renzi now sets the stage for a general election – and a possible win by Grillo’s Five Star Movement (M5S) party.

-So who is the expressive leader of the anti-austerity M5S, and what does he stand for?
+So who is the leader of the anti-austerity M5S party and what does he stand for?

 An anti-establishment entertainer?